 It is said that in battle “he would stand on the front gun tower of the boat, and the crew made him a special metal helmet.”
 Wikipedia.

 Honningsvåg was mostly destroyed during WWII but a simple wooden church still stands.
 Built in 1885 it is one of the few churches to survie in the Finmark region of Norway and the War Memorial in front of the building is testimony to the many local people who lost their lives in the war.

 On the way back to our Hurtigruten mothership I passed a gigantic snow plough.
 We’d been unable to get to North Cape because a beast like this couldn’t get through the snow …

 Every cloud has a silver lining.
 If we had made that final trek to the North Cape I wouldn’t have seen the world’s most northerly American Car Club …

-I travelled to Norway’s Arctic Circle coast with Hurtigruten UK.
+I travelled Norway’s Arctic Circle coast from historic Tromsø to snowy Kirkenes with Hurtigruten UK.
 Many thanks to Marianne and her team for providing the opportunity to fulfill a lifelong ambition to see this exceptional part of our planet in this unique way.